outl1ne/nova-multiselect-field/README.md

 ### Dependencies

-You can make a Multiselect depend on another by using `dependsOn`.
-This also requires specifying `->dependsOnOptions()`.
-The value from the `dependsOn` Multiselect has to be the key to the options and the value must be a key-value dictionary of options as usual.
+You can make a Multiselect depend on another by using `optionsDependOn`.
+The value from the `optionsDependOn` Multiselect has to be the key to the options and the value must be a key-value dictionary of options as usual.

 Usage: